 Excised patch clamp recording

-In the “excised patch” technique, the patch of membrane as described above can be retained within the glass electrode tip and the remaining cell membrane can be removed.
+In the “excised patch” technique, the patch of membrane as described above is retained within the glass electrode tip and the remaining cell membrane is removed.
 This allows both sides of the membrane patch to be perturbated and subsequent changes in electrical activity measured with high sensitivity.

 Artificial lipid bilayers